zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

 2. When will Zowe V3 be available for preview?

-   Currently, Zowe V3 pre-release versions are available for the PAX, Zowe CLI, Zowe Client Node.js SDKs, and Zowe Explorer for Visual Studio Code. **[Intellij?
-Zowe Desktop?]**
+   Currently, Zowe V3 pre-release versions are available for the PAX, Zowe CLI, Zowe Client Node.js SDKs, Zowe Explorer for Visual Studio Code, and the Zowe IntelliJ Plug-in.

 ## Extender questions